sztoor/model_serving/README.md

 Open files and try to understand the application's structure.

 3. Goto the `model_serving/openstack-client/single_node_with_docker_ansible_client` directory.
-This is the code that we will be used to contextualize our production server.
-The code is based on the following files:
+The files in the directory will be used to contextualize the production and deployment servers.

 ```console
 - CloudInit files